SuryaTanukuT/FullStackInterviewPrep/React/Event Handling/Event_Binding_in_Class_Components.md

 - **Class Fields Plugin**: To use arrow functions as class fields, ensure your project supports this syntax via Babel or another modern JavaScript transpiler.
 - **Compatibility**: No special polyfill is needed for traditional binding; it’s natively supported in JavaScript.

----

-Let me know if you need further explanations, examples, or refinements!